WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 Federal governance arrangements

-For the reporting period 2023-24, government roles and responsibilities were outlined in the National Agreement for Skills and Workforce Development and the National Skills Agreement , and are summarised below:
+For the 2023-24 reporting period, government roles and responsibilities were outlined in the National Skills Agreement, as summarised below:

-- The Australian Government provides financial support to state and territory governments to sustain national training systems and provides specific incentives, interventions and assistance for national priority areas.
+- The Australian Government provides financial support to state and territory governments to sustain national training systems and provides specific incentives, interventions and assistance to support access and delivery of national priorities.

 Industry engagement arrangements